Igigog/anomaly-modding-book/src/tutorials/quests/npc_creation.md

 - you add a file: squad_descr_my_mod_name.ltx
 (This one you doesn't need an include, squad_descr.ltx does it automatically)

 For your own custom files, you can copy-paste already exisiting ones and rename them.
 In that case, be careful to delete everything in your copied file from the old file, except the opening and closing node.
-For exemple, in dialogs file, <game_dialogs> and </game_dialogs> have to remain, and your code has to be inbetween of these two nodes.
+For example, in dialogs file, <game_dialogs> and </game_dialogs> have to remain, and your code has to be inbetween of these two nodes.

 ___